2-REC/hugo-myblog-theme/README.md

         url = "images/donation/alipay-qrcode.png" (put the file at "root/static/images/donation/")
         qr = true
 * Breadcrumb
+  * Allow to have icon or label (or both) for home link => In "params":
+      - breadcrumbHome: values: "text", "icon", "both" (default: "text")
+  * Allow to use site's name or "Home" as the navigation root => In "params":
+      - breadcrumbHomeSiteName (default: true)
   * Disable param for list page types (list & taxonomy) => In "params":
       - disableBreadcrumbList (default: false)
       - disableBreadcrumbTaxo (default: false)
-  * Allow to use site's name or "Home" as the navigation root => In "params":
-      - breadcrumbHomeSiteName (default: true)
 * Single page
   * Meta
     * Optional "modified" and "reading time" info fields